mrvautin/adminMongo/README.md

 2. Install dependencies: `npm install`
 3. Start application: `npm start`
 4. Visit [http://127.0.0.1:1234](http://127.0.0.1:1234) in your browser

+## Electron App

+adminMongo can also be used as a cross platform Electon application.
+Due to the size of Electron it will need to be built manully.

+To build for Mac:

+`$ npm run-script packageOsx`

+To build for Windows:

+`$ npm run-script packageWin32`

+To build for Linux:

+`$ npm run-script packageLinux`

+Once built, the executable will be in the `/releases` folder.

+> It's been tested on Mac and Windows 10.
+Linux has not been tested.
+Please report any issues.

 ## Deploy on Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)